haberdashPI/german_track/_research/plans.md

+- run svm 10x with different estimates, pick new hyper-params
+- increase time resolution
+- split out the frequency bands, classify be each seperately with the above selected hyper-params

 - question: hit v miss? (just corect not high salience or object vs. global)

 NOTE: changing to using before window starting at 0, which seems to work